rysuncommunity/demo/README.md

 ## Installation & Usage

-To install this package enter this command on your terminal:
+To install this package please enter this command on your terminal:
 ```bash
 npm install security_gate
 or